 Green Island, the McKenzie River Trust’s largest protected property, presents one of the best remaining opportunities within the Willamette Valley for preserving and restoring a dynamic and ecologically diverse river system.
-This area was identified as the most critical area for protection and restoration within the lower McKenzie Watershed.
+This area is a critical area for protection and restoration within the lower McKenzie Watershed.

 Located at the confluence of the McKenzie and the Willamette Rivers, Green Island contains some of the least altered fish and wildlife habitat in the Willamette Valley and provides essential habitat for numerous species.
 At more than 1,100 acres, Green Island offers an opportunity to make an impact on a landscape level.
 Research has “demonstrated that much of the complexity (~80%) of the active channel has been reduced over the last 150 years.
 These changes have resulted in a loss of connectivity between the river main channel and OCH.
 In the reach of the river between Albany and Eugene from 1850 to 1995, about 80% of the area of islands, 41% of the area of side channels, 80% of the area of riparian forest, and 74% of the area of alcoves and sloughs has been lost”.
 (Willamette River Panning Atlas, Hulse, D., and Gregory.
 S.).

-Green Island was purchased in 2003 from the Green family, who owned and farmed the land for over 70 years and wanted to see it protected and restored for the benefit of wildlife and the communities of the southern Willamette Valley.
-Funding for the acquisition was provided by the Oregon Watershed Enhancement Board (OWEB), North American Wetlands Conservation Act (NAWCA), and the Eugene Water and Electric Board (EWEB).
+McKenzie River Trust purchased Green Island in 2003 from the Green family, who owned and farmed the land for over 70 years.
+They wanted to see it protected and restored for the benefit of wildlife and the communities of the southern Willamette Valley.
+We’re grateful for the partners that helped support this project through funding and volunteering:

 The Bonneville Power Administration (BPA) holds a conservation easement on the property, which insures that Green Island is managed in a way that protects natural resources, maintains or enhances air or water quality, and preserves its underlying archaeological or cultural resources in perpetuity.
 In addition, the State of Oregon, by and through OWEB, is a third party beneficiary to this easement.

-Restoration activities have been supported through the United States Fish and Wildlife Service’s Partners Program and Oregon Department of Fish and Wildlife’s Willamette Wildlife Mitigation Program as well as numerous other partnerships.
+The United States Fish and Wildlife Service’s Partners Program and Oregon Department of Fish and Wildlife’s Willamette Wildlife Mitigation Program, as well as numerous other partnerships, support these conservation activities.

-Restoring the floodplain forest is a key element to enhancing the habitat on the property for native wildlife.
-Since 2006, more than 245 acres of Green Island from agriculture fields to floodplain forest or riparian habitat, more than 65 acres to native grassland, and more than 15 acres to upland/oak forest.
+Restoring the floodplain forest is a key element in enhancing the habitat on the property for native wildlife.
+Since 2006, McKenzie River Trust converted more than 450 acres of Green Island from agriculture fields to floodplain forest or riparian habitat, more than 65 acres to native grassland, and more than 15 acres to upland/oak forest.
 To date over 650,000 native trees and shrubs have been planted on the property, and many more are yet to come.
 These trees will grow to become a gallery forest and provide refuge for birds, bugs, frogs, snakes, salamanders, beavers, otters, coyotes, deer, and all the creatures that visit and live on this land.
 To date over 650,000 native trees and shrubs have been planted on the property, and many more are yet to come.
 These trees will grow to become a gallery forest and provide refuge for birds, bugs, frogs, beavers, and all the creatures that visit and live on this land.

 Animals on the property

-The Environmental Protection Agency, Oregon State University and the Oregon Department of Fish and Wildlife are actively using the property as a field site.
-Findings from their work help us understand the intricate relationship between surface and ground water, floodplain function, and water quality.
+The Environmental Protection Agency, Oregon State University and the Oregon Department of Fish and Wildlife are actively using the property as a field research site.
+Findings from their work helps us understand the intricate relationship between surface and ground water, floodplain function, and water quality.
 Research has also included study of spring chinook, coastal cutthroat, Oregon chub, stickleback, amphibians, and the impacts of bullfrogs on native species, just to name a few.

-Many volunteers and partners have helped to plant thousands of trees and shrubs on Green Island, while also working to control invasive weeds like Scot’s broom, Himalayan blackberry, Japanese knotweed and tansy ragwort.
+Many volunteers and partners have helped to plant and maintain thousands of trees and shrubs on Green Island.
+They’re also working to control invasive weeds like Scot’s broom, Himalayan blackberry, water primrose, and more.
 This work continues today, and you can help!
 To get involved, visit our volunteers page.

 The McKenzie River Trust offers regular tours of Green Island led by volunteer experts.
-Recent tours have focused on birds, native plants, and dragonflies and damselflies.
+Upcoming tours will focus on birds, native plants, bats, moths, and dragonflies and damselflies.
 Sign up for our contact list to be the first to hear about all our events and tours.